The 5 Types of Keyword Matches on Google Ads

 3. Broad Match

 A broad match offers the most reach with the least relevancy.
-Your keyword will match search terms that are either a variation of it or deemed relevant by Google Ads.
+Not only will your keyword match for search terms that are close variations, but it may also match with completely different queries that are deemed relevant by Google Ads.
 This means your entire keyword does not even need to be within the search query.
-As a result, broad match can sometimes waste a Google Ads budget, which is why it should be used sparingly and with negative keywords.
+As a result, selecting broad match can sometimes waste a Google Ads budget, which is why it should be used sparingly—usually with the addition of negative keywords.
 Broad match is the default setting for your keyword if you do not choose otherwise.

 A negative match is used to prevent your ad from displaying for irrelevant search queries that may seem similar.
-By putting a minus sign (-) before the terms you want to prevent from triggering your ad, you can hone in on specific searchers, contributing to your return on investment.
+By using negative keywords, you can hone in on terms you want to prevent from triggering your ad, contributing to your return on investment.

 Choosing the Right Match Types for Your Keywords

-This will depend upon different factors, such as your Google Ads budget and goal of your campaign.
+The right match types for your keywords will depend upon different factors, such as your Google Ads budget and goal of your campaign.
 As you move forward with a specific match type for your keyword, make sure you are tracking your Google Ads campaign to ensure you are adapting your strategy to reach your objectives.
+Rosemont Media also offers additional diagnostic tools, such as advanced call tracking with DNI, to provide further insight into the success of your digital marketing campaigns.

 If you aren’t sure how to get started with Google Ads, or you want to make your existing campaigns more effective, our team at Rosemont Media can help.
-Our specialists have years of AdWords/Google Ads experience and an established track record for creating Google advertising campaigns that help practices gain greater online visibility and achieve increases in relevant traffic.
-In fact, Rosemont Media is a Google Premier Partner, which indicates our team’s advanced level of expertise in Google Ads.
-With this Premier status—which only 3% of Google Partners have achieved—you can rest assured our specialists have been trained, certified, and deemed trustworthy by Google.
+Our specialists have years of Google Ads experience and an established track record for creating Google advertising campaigns that help practices gain greater online visibility and achieve increases in relevant traffic.
+In fact, Rosemont Media is a Google Partner, which indicates our team’s advanced level of expertise.
+Our digital gurus have been trained, certified, and deemed trustworthy by Google.
+Furthermore, we understand the unique needs of elective healthcare practices, so you can rest assured that you are working with a marketing agency that specializes in your field.

 Ready to make the most of Google Ads?
 Contact Rosemont Media today to speak with one of our experienced professionals about how to maximize your ROI.